 Truffle growing climate

-Ideal climate range will be warm summers and cold winters with preferably, some incidence of frost.
+There are specific parameters for the ideal climate range.
+In general, warm summers and cold winters with preferably, some incidence of frost is preferable.
 Natural rainfall should be in the range of 700mm/28 inches plus annually.
 Rainfall distribution should be reasonably even throughout the year, avoiding very wet winter environments.

 Truffle farm design